Understanding Taxation of Intangibles: Definitions and Global Impact on Developing Countries

 Taxation of Intangible Assets

-How intangible assets are taxed and reported in different countries.
+Understanding how intangible assets are taxed and reported in different countries.

 Taxing Intangible Assets in Developing Countries

-How developing countries approach taxing intangible assets.
+How developing countries approach the taxation of intangibles.

 Economic and Social Challenges